-- 8. Plaintiff William Wiese is a natural person and a law-abiding California resident who resides in the City of San Jose, California.
+8. Plaintiff William Wiese is a natural person and a law-abiding California resident who resides in the City of San Jose, California.
 Wiese has lawfully owned and possesses large-capacity magazines, as defined by statute, before 2000.
 Wiese is a board member and supporter of The Calguns Foundation.
 Wiese is a member and supporter of Second Amendment Foundation, Firearms Policy Coalition, and Firearms Policy Foundation.

-Plaintiff Wiese is suing herein in his capacity as an individual, and as a named Trustor and Beneficiary of the Magazine Ban Lawsuit Trust, described further herein. - 9.
-Plaintiff Jeremiah Morris is an individual, and a law-abiding resident of the County of Kern, California.
+9. Plaintiff Jeremiah Morris is an individual, and a law-abiding resident of the County of Kern, California.
 Morris has possessed, and continues to lawfully possess a so-called large-capacity magazine for an AR-type rifle, chambered in 5.56 x 45 mm, since before the ban on the importation and sale of such magazines in 2000.
-Morris holds an active license to carry a concealed weapon ("CCW") issued by his county sheriff, issued to him only after proving "good cause" and his "good moral character" to his licensing authority, successfully completing a course of training on the law and firearms proficiency, passing an extensive Live Scan-based background check1 and placement into the State's "Rap Back" system for monitoring law enforcement contact, arrests, and criminal convictions.
-Morris has maintained an active CCW license, requiring additional training and background checks, since 2010. - 10.
-Plaintiff Lance Cowley is an individual, and a law-abiding resident of the County of Placer, California.
+Morris holds an active license to carry a concealed weapon ("CCW") issued by his county sheriff, issued to him only after proving "good cause" and his "good moral character" to his licensing authority, successfully completing a course of training on the law and firearms proficiency, passing an extensive Live Scan-based background check and placement into the State's "Rap Back" system for monitoring law enforcement contact, arrests, and criminal convictions.
+Morris has maintained an active CCW license, requiring additional training and background checks, since 2010.

+10. Plaintiff Lance Cowley is an individual, and a law-abiding resident of the County of Placer, California.
 Plaintiff Cowley is the lawful possessor of one or more large-capacity magazines, as defined by statute, which he legally acquired before 2000.
 Cowley is a member and supporter of The Calguns Foundation, Second Amendment Foundation, Firearms Policy Coalition, and Firearms Policy Foundation.